Gonzalo (name)

-Gonzalo (also Consalvo, latinized Gundisalvus) is a Spanish masculine given name.
+Gonzalo (also Consalvo, latinized Gundisalvus) is a Spanish masculine given name of Germanic origin.

 The name is given for Galician Saint Gonzalo (d. c.
 1108/12), bishop of Mondoñedo from 1071.
 It derives from a Gothic name with the first element gunþi- ("battle").
 The second element is uncertain, the latinization Gundisalvus may be based on a folk etymological interpretation based on Latin salvus.
 Suggestions include gunþi-saiwala- (as it were "battle-soul") and gunþis-albs ("battle-elf").

+The patronymic surnames of this name are "González", or "Gonçalves" in Portuguese.

 Given name

 Notable people with the name include: